Postgraduate Course

 Benefitting from our expertise in online education, this course will be delivered through online learning, combined with academic support to help you become a qualified and confident classroom teacher of children aged 3 - 11 years.

-In line with the iQTS Teachers’ Standards and Core Content Framework, the iQTS element will focus on the fundamental skills needed to be an effective teacher in any international setting.
+In line with the iQTS Teachers’ Standards and Core Content Framework, the iQTS will focus on the fundamental skills needed to be an effective teacher in any international setting, supported by a strong understanding of the subject pedagogy and professional skills required to be an outstanding teacher.

-As a long-standing provider of Initial Teacher Training and Education (ITT/E), awarding this qualification affirms our place as both a national and now international provider of Outstanding ITT/E, one of only a small number of providers in the UK being asked to be part of the pilot.
+As a long-standing provider of Initial Teacher Training and Education (ITT/E), awarding this qualification affirms our place as both a national and now international provider of Outstanding ITT/E, one of only a small number of providers in the UK offering this award.

-The IPGCE with iQTS is designed for those living outside of the UK, who want to teach all subjects in the Primary curriculum including:
+The iQTS is aimed at those living outside of the UK, including:

-If you prefer to undertake the IPGCE without Qualified Teacher Status, then our iPGCE course may be more suited to you.
+If you prefer to undertake a qualification without Qualified Teacher Status, then our online iPGCE course may be more suited to you.

 This course allows you to tailor your studies to match your own interests and career plans.
-Depending on your preference and prior experience, you can choose to specialise, via your placements, in teaching children in either the 3–7 year-old or 5–11 year-old age ranges.
+Depending on your preference and any prior experience, you can choose to specialise, via your placements, in teaching 3– 7-year-olds or 5–11-year-olds.

-Whichever age route you choose, your award will be the same, reflecting your qualification to teach children between the full ages of 3-11, however your placements undertaken in host schools will be appropriate to your chosen route to help you advance your teaching and learning skills in specific areas.
+Whichever route you choose, your award will be the same; however, your placements, undertaken in host schools sourced by yourself, will be appropriate to your chosen route to help you advance your teaching and learning skills in specific areas.

 What you will study